 Recently, more than 150 delegates from a wide range of universities got together to discuss The Future of the PhD in the Humanities.
-Paul Keen, the Associate Dean (Student & Postdoc Affairs) for the Faculty of Graduate and Postdoctoral Affairs attended.
+Paul Keen, the Associate Dean (Student & Postdoc Affairs) for the Graduate Studies attended.
 As he found out, there is a thirst for change.

 “There was definitely a widely shared sense that things can and must change and in very particular ways that will have a real and positive effect for our students.”